computing-coop/100r.co/README.md

+## Dense Earth Website

+All credits for the site framework go to Hundred Rabbits.
+See below.

 # Hundred Rabbits

 This repository is the sources for the Hundred Rabbits website.
 The website is written in C, and requires `gcc` to build.
 To rebuild the site, go to `src` and run the build script: